shas123123/MelanomaSkinCancerDetection_CNN/README.md

-## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@SnehalVirwadekar] - feel free to contact me!

 <!-- Optional -->